 A BOUQUET OF SPICES, TEAS AND COFFEES

 The Wayanadan Turmeric has been mentioned in ancient scriptures, as the secret of the valour and grandeur, of the local warrior princesses.
 Home to a bouquet of high-quality spices like cardamom, ginger, cloves, cinnamon, nutmeg, mace, Wayanad is also known for its quality teas and what is probably the most expensive Robusta coffee in the world.

-Anith Puthiyankath, a Spice United co-founder and partner hails from a family of merchants who have been trading in Kerala for three generations, and Anith carries decades’ worth of experience working and cultivating relationships with a select number of the finest small farms in the region to bring their magnificent turmeric or Wayanadan black pepper harvests directly from the farms to your table.
+Anith Puthiyankath, one of our co-founders, hails from a family of merchants who have been trading in Kerala for three generations.
+Anith carries decades’ worth of experience working and cultivating relationships with this select group of farmers in the Wayanad region.
+Through this partnership we bring the finest local spices directly from the farms to your table.

 THE WAYANADAN TGSEB – THE HIGHEST GRADE OF BLACK PEPPER IN THE WORLD

 Over the years, Anith has been involved in various projects, with this farming community, to revive unique local varieties like the Wayanadan TGSEB.
 Believed to be the first identified variety of black pepper in the world, our signature spice product from the region, Wayanadan Tellicherry Garbled Special Extra Bold (TGSEB) stands out for its size, colour, flavour, and aroma.

 Contrary to popular belief, Tellicherry is not a distinct variety of black pepper, but rather just a grading system.
 Any variety of black pepper from Kerala over 4.25mm in size can be labelled as Tellicherry.
 Also, black pepper doesn’t grow in Tellicherry, it is just the Port in this city from which the black pepper was exported in ancient times.